-PRIORITY 3 - PROMOTING AN INCLUSIVE CULTURE FOR LEARNING, RESEARCH AND DEVELOPMENT ef Objective Rationale (Achievable and realistic) Actions and Implementation Measure of Success Timefra me Ownership Priority success criteria gender and how it impacts health outcomes The conferences aim to include both pedagogical/curriculum innovations that can help us understand how to teach medical students these subjects with sincerity and sensitivity.
-We also welcome research papers that aim at increasing our understanding and knowledge in this area in a humanising manner attending anti- racist events by 2024/25: 70% 2027/28: 80% Student anonymous reporting resource for tackling marginalisation Support Tool The BSMS student anonymous reporting tool was launched in March 2021 - cases are reviewed by the student advice team to capture themes and patterns of behaviour happening throughout the school.
+lef Objective Rationale (Achievable and realistic) Actions and Implementation Measure of Success Timefra me Ownership Priority success criteria the intersection between race and gender and how it impacts health outcomes school.
+BSMS has committed to deliver these on an annual basis moving forward.
+The conferences aim to include both pedagogical/curriculum innovations that can help us understand how to teach medical students these subjects with sincerity and sensitivity.
+We also welcome research papers that aim at increasing our understanding and knowledge in this area in a humanising manner Target for those reporting satisfaction from attending anti- racist events by 2024/25: 70% 2027/28: 80% reporting resource for tackling marginalisation 3.1.4 Continue to promote and support Report and Support Tool The BSMS student anonymous reporting tool was launched in March 2021 - cases are reviewed by the student advice team to capture themes and patterns of behaviour happening throughout the school.
 Six female student inclusivity reps were involved in the planning and development to ensure we had a female perspective.
-Student representatives and the communications team have also developed a student wellbeing card containing signposting for all reporting tools - these Focus group with gendered groups of students to explore satisfaction with the Report and Support Tool General student feedback target for satisfaction with the Report and Support Tool: 2021 - 2025 Student Advice team/ Inclusivity lead / EDI Project Officer New reporting systems will be monitored quarterly.
+Student representatives and the communications team have also developed a student wellbeing card containing signposting for all reporting tools - these are disseminated at events as well as scattered around campuses for students to keep for reference.
+Digital version also available via the BSMS student satisfaction with the Report and Support Tool General student feedback target for satisfaction with the Report and Support Tool: 2021 - 2025 Student Advice team/ Inclusivity lead / EDI Project Officer New reporting systems will be monitored quarterly.
 Students will be surveyed to ask if they would prefer the option of named reporting.
-To ensure female student involvement, focus groups wil be run to explore any barriers in using the tool to improve future processes.
-Focus groups with students with protected characteristics to explore specific 3.1.5 Tackling student awarding gaps at the Annual monitoring Focus Groups New Baselines to 2023- 2024 EDI Data Team/Inclusive Curriculum Leads/Undergradua te Lead Tackling differential attainme and awarding gaps are centra priorities for BSMS.
-Small numbers of, for example, students with disabilities can
+To ensure female student involvement, focus groups wi be run to explore any barriers in using the tool to improve future processes.